Deploy Plane with Docker Swarm • Commercial Edition

 — (required) The full domain name (FQDN) of your instanceMACHINE_SIGNATURE

-— (required) Unique identifier for your machine.
-Generate with:sed -i 's/MACHINE_SIGNATURE=.*/MACHINE_SIGNATURE='$(openssl rand -hex 16)'/' plane.env
+– (required) A unique identifier for your machine.
+You can generate this by running below code in terminal:sed -i 's/MACHINE_SIGNATURE=.*/MACHINE_SIGNATURE='$(openssl rand -hex 16)'/' plane.env

 CERT_EMAIL